Ukrainians in Kuban: Russian census figures

 The 1897 census combined both the Russian and Ukrainian population together.
 Together they made up 97.64% of the population.
 The number of Ukrainian language speakers was 859,122 (49.1%).
 The number of Russian language speakers was 732,283.
 (41.1%).
-The ethnographer Pavlo Chubynsky stated that the number of Ukrainians in the Kuban was understated and that they also made up 60% of those who put down Russian as their language were of Ukrainian ethnicity.
+The ethnographer Pavlo Chubynsky stated that the number of Ukrainians in the Kuban was understated and that 60% of those who put down Russian as their language were of Ukrainian ethnicity.
 The ethnographer and statistician O. Rusov also noted a similar number in his writings.

 In the census for 1926 it was noted that there was a total population in the Kuban region of 3,343,893 of which 1,644.518 (49.2%) stated that they were Ukrainian, and 1,428,587 (42.7%) stated they were Russian.

 Other figures from the same census state that Ukrainian speakers made up 55% of the population of the area.

 In the 2002 Russian census it states that only 2% of the population speak Ukrainian and only 0.9% have been marked as being ethnically Ukrainian.